aura80/java_exercises_github/README.md

         - the single argument of the lambda should be an argument of a class method;
         - the single argument of the lambda calls a method without arguments;

-Functional programming - it uses functional interfaces from the java.util.function package;
+Functional programming - it uses generic functional interfaces from the java.util.function package;
+                       -